 You can never change things by fighting the existing reality.
 To change something build a new model that makes the existing model obsolete. ~ R. Buckminster Fuller

-This Restorative Circles Level Two course is for people who have completed an Restorative Circles Level One course with us.
+This Restorative Circles Level Two course is for Triratna Order Members who have completed a Restorative Circles Level One course with us.

-- As a host, tracking meaning and making sure that it’s received.
+- Get comfortable with tracking meaning in a dialogue and making sure that it’s received.

 When and where